hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/route_table.html.markdown

 * `vpcId` - (Required) The VPC ID.
 * `route` - (Optional) A list of route objects.
 Their keys are documented below.
 This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
 This means that omitting this argument is interpreted as ignoring any existing routes.
 To remove all managed routes an empty list should be specified.
 See the example above.
 * `tags` - (Optional) A map of tags to assign to the resource.
-If configured with a provider [`defaultTags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `propagatingVgws` - (Optional) A list of virtual gateways for propagation.

 ### route Argument Reference